vaclavvanik/dom-to-array/README.md

 # DomToArray

-This package provides an easy way to convert [DOMDocument](https://www.php.net/manual/en/class.domdocument.php) into array.
+This package provides an easy way to convert [DOMDocument](https://www.php.net/manual/en/class.domdocument.php) to PHP array.

 `DomToArray` supports attributes, cdata and array like elements.